Blue Basker (Urothemis edwardsii)

 Habitat

-Its natural habitats are freshwater lakes, pans, dams, marshes and slow flowing sections of rivers.
-They prefer still-water habitats with abundant plant growth like reeds and sedges.
+The Blue Basker inhabits freshwater lakes, pans, dams, marshes, and slow flowing sections of rivers.
+It prefers still-water habitats with abundant plant growth like reeds and sedges.
 Non-breeding individuals can often be found in open grassy areas away from water.

 Behaviour

 Blue Baskers are perch hunters and spend as much time perched as they do darting off to intercept prey, or to chase off a rival.
 They like to sit in open, sunny positions.
-During the heat of the day they can often be seen in the obelisk position, pointing the abdomens at the sun to reduce the amount of direct sunlight on their bodies.
+During the heat of the day they can often be seen in the obelisk position, pointing the abdomens at the sun to reduce the amount of direct sunlight on their bodies (see image below).
+Males and females both occur in the same areas.

 Status and Conservation

-Urothemis edwardsii is a common and widespread species.
+Urothemis edwardsii is a common species in South Africa.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-It is fairly resistant to habitat degradation and commonly occupies man-made habitats, providing its habitat requirements are met.
+The Blue Basker is fairly resistant to habitat degradation and commonly occupies man-made habitats, provided there is enough vegetation to meet its habitat requirements.

 Distribution